Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and visit.

 Business Improvement Districts are fast becoming a global success story – there are thousands throughout the world, including 1400 in the US and growing numbers in South Africa and Canada.
 BID services must always be additional to those provided by the local authority and others.
 Better Bankside, like many other Business Improvement Districts, has a core programme which includes Cleaning, Greening and Safety.
 See the full list of services available to our members in the 'Our Services' section.

 A Business Improvement District can only come into existence if it is approved in a ballot.
 If it secures this approval, it is funded by a compulsory 'levy' on all eligible businesses within the boundaries it has set.
 After five years its future must be reviewed and – if it hasn't performed to businesses expectations it will not continue.
-Better Bankside has been approved in two ballots.
+Better Bankside has been approved in three ballots.
 The first was in 2005 (see results below) and the second was in 2010.
 The latest ballot took place on 28th November 2014 where we received an overwhelming 88% majority, you can see the results here.

 How does this work in Bankside?